 Well, first off, it'd be good to toss out the whole idea of the "cherry."
 There are no fruit of any sort on or in one's genitals (unless of course you decide to put some down there, in which case you'll want to avoid anything with sharp edges, clean it first, wrap it in a condom, and not stick it anyplace it might get stuck where you can't get it out).

 Unfortunately, due to popular culture and the (dubious) sex-ed that many of us get from cheap romance novels, we've got a pretty darn unrealistic idea of what a hymen (what people are often really talking about when they discuss one's "cherry") is and does.
 So perhaps that's the best place to start this discussion.
 A hymen is NOT located deep inside the vagina (where romance novels would often have us believe it is).
 Instead, it's nothing more than a thin membrane across the opening of the vaginal canal.
-So it's pretty much on the outside, not the inside.
 Not only that, but the hymen is not a solid sheet.
-It's got holes in it so that vaginal discharge and menstrual fluid can escape.
-The holes will typically be different in size depending upon a host of factors like a woman's age, level of activity, sexual activity (like masturbation), tampon usage, etc.
+It's made up of folds and has some holes.
+The holes will typically be different in size depending upon how much of the vaginal corona has worn away, which is influenced by a host of factors like a person's age, level of activity, sexual activity (like masturbation), tampon usage, etc.

 Now that we're hopefully clearer on what a hymen really is, let's move on to who has one.
-First off, not every woman has a hymen, period.
-There are women who are born without them.
+First off, not every person with a vagina has a hymen, period.
+There are people with vaginas who are born without them.
 Beyond that, it's not uncommon for one's hymen to stretch and wear away through adolescence due to things like physical activity, accidents or trauma, tampon usage, masturbation, etc. So many, many women don't have much of a hymen left by the time they first become sexually active at all.
 Typically, what is left of one's hymen will have many holes and openings or may only be a slight residual ring around the vaginal opening.

 Also, it's important to understand that hymen's don't "pop" or even necessarily break.
-Usually what occurs is a stretching of the hymen during penetrative activities.
-Some women do experience some bleeding or burning as the tissue stretches (especially if they have a more stubborn or resilient hymen), though not all.
+Usually what occurs is a stretching of the hymen during insertive activities.
+Some people with vaginas do experience some bleeding or burning as the tissue stretches (usually if the stretching results in a small tear), though not all.
 But except in cases of severe trauma or assault, it is generally not the gushing torrents of blood that we often read about in fiction.
-It is just some stretching that is generally not extremely traumatic or painful if a woman is relaxed, aroused, into the activity that is going on, and is with a partner who takes his or her time and listens.
+It is just some stretching that is generally not extremely traumatic or painful if a person is relaxed, aroused, into the activity that is going on, and is with a partner who takes their time and listens.

-In rarer cases, there are some women who may have a stubborn hymen that prevents penetration of anything or (even more rarely) does not allow for the passage of menstrual fluid.
-For these women, a simple, in office procedure by a gynecologist can solve the problem.
-In this instance, the hymen is snipped away to allow for comfortable penetration.
+In rarer cases, there are some people who may have a stubborn hymen that prevents insertion of anything or (even more rarely) does not allow for the passage of menstrual fluid.
+For these people, a simple, in office procedure by a gynecologist can solve the problem.
+In this instance, the hymen is snipped away to allow for comfortable insertion.

 So what's the bottom line?
-If you've been sexually active and have successfully participated in penetrative activities with partners, you almost certainly don't have a hymen at this point.
+If you've been sexually active and have successfully participated in insertive activities with partners, you almost certainly have worn away much of your hymen.
 I'd guess that you just didn't have the experience that we've been conditioned to expect when one's "cherry pops."
 There's nothing wrong with you and you likely have nothing to worry about.
 If you're worried about your sexual health and your ability to bear children (if you desire) later, your best bet would be to make sure that you are taking good care of your sexual health right now.
 You can do this by making sure you get annual gynecological exams and STI screenings and that you are using safer sex practices with all partners.